Gail Tredwell

 Gail Tredwell (born 1958) is an Australian author.
 She was born in Queensland, Australia.
 Tredwell served Mata Amritanandamayi, known more frequently as simply Amma, for 19 years (1980-1999) as a disciple.
 Her autobiography, Holy Hell: A Memoir of Faith, Devotion, and Pure Madness, was published in November 2013 by Wattle Tree Press, Maui, Hawai'i.

 Controversy

-Gail Tredwell's biography led to a controversy during in 2014 in Mata Amritanandmayi's Ashram.
+Gail Tredwell's biography led to a controversy in 2014 in Mata Amritanandmayi's Ashram.
 The book alleges that a senior follower of the ashram, Balu, had sexually abused the author for several years.
 It also alleged that Amritanandamayi behaved rudely and aggressively, abusing the author for several years.
 After publishing the book Holy Hell, the first interview with Tredwell was published by Daily Indian Herald, an online news source.